Wordpress Brute Force Attempts / Restrict wp-admin by IP Address

 Artigos Relacionados

-How to add a new category in WordPress?
+How to remove a category in WordPress?

 Changing Your WordPress Dashboard Admin Password